emissary-ingress/emissary/BUILDING.md

 Building the documentation and website
 ======================================

 Use `make website` to build the docs and website.
-See [docs/README.md] for docs-specific steps.
+See [the README](docs/README.md) for docs-specific steps.
 The `docs/build-website.sh` script (used by `make`) follows those steps and then performs some additional hacks for website use.